A Geometric Approach to Cylindrical Algebraic Decomposition: Analysis

 \subsubsection{Collins's Original CAD}

-It is very clear that our theory is deeply influenced by Collins's work \cite{collins1975quantifier}.
-Both works are about cylindrical algebraic decomposition and our algorithm has a Projection Phase and a Lifting Phase, just as Collins's does.
-Moreover, Algorithm \ref{algo-PROJ1} and \ref{algo-Proj2} are analogues to Collins's Projection and Hoon's improvement \cite{hong1990improvement}.
+It is very clear that our theory is deeply influenced by Collins's fundamental work \cite{collins1975quantifier}.
+Our algorithm follows the Projection-Lifting paradigm developed by Collins.
+Also, Algorithm \ref{algo-PROJ1} and \ref{algo-PROJ2} are analogues to Collins's Projection Operator \texttt{PROJ1} and \texttt{PROJ2}.

+While Collins's goal is to compute an $\mathcal{F}$-sign-invariant cylindrical algebraic decomposition of the whole real affine space, our result is a c.a.d.\ adapted to a family of varieties.
+In order to compute an $\mathcal{F}$-sign-invariant\ c.a.d., Collins used his Projection Operator \texttt{PROJ} to reduce the task to computing a $\mathtt{PROJ}(\mathcal{F})$-sign-invariant c.a.d.\ in a lower-dimensional space.
+This idea is evolved in our geometric theory: a c.a.d.\ adapted to a family of varieties can be lifted from another lower-dimensional c.a.d.\ adapted to varieties.

-However, the difference between our theory and Collins's is apparent.
-The central object of study in our theory are (basic constructible) sets, while Collins's is mainly about polynomials.
-Therefore the techniques used are quite different, the mathematics behind Collins's work is the classical Elimination Theory based on resultants and subresultants, and our theory has more recent ingredients, such as Grothendieck's language of schemes and generic freeness, parametric Hermite Quadratic Forms (originally proposed by Le and Safey El Din in \cite{le2022solving} and further developed in this paper), geometric delineability and of course, the theory of Gr\"{o}bner Basis.
-These new ingredients allow us to manipulate ideals and sets than a single polynomial and reveal the geometric nature behind cylindrical algebraic decomposition.
+To exploit all equations, one has to study the geometry more carefully, so there is a significant difference in techniques involved.
+The mathematics behind Collins's work is the classical Elimination Theory based on resultants and subresultants, and our theory has more recent ingredients from modern algebraic geometry, which are translated into algorithms by Gr\"{o}bner basis via the standard algebra-geometry dictionary.
+These new ingredients allow us to manipulate varieties defined by ideals, rather than hypersurfaces defined by polynomials and reveal the geometric nature behind cylindrical algebraic decomposition.